Bylaws of The International Society for

 ARTICLE XVIII: Amendments

-A. The Bylaws of the Society may be amended by a two-thirds vote of the eligible members voting.
+A. The Bylaws of the Society may be amended by a two-thirds vote of Members voting.
 Amendments to the Bylaws will be conducted by mail, or on-line, ballot.
 The ballots will indicate the time by which the ballot must be received in order to be counted.

 B. Amendments may be proposed by the Board or by petition signed by ten percent or more of the members of the Society.
 Amendments will go into effect, as drafted, following the result of the two-thirds vote.
 A vote shall require a written, or on-line, ballot and proper written or electronic notice to the society’s membership.
 Votes postmarked within thirty days of mailing will be counted by the Secretary and kept for one year.